srijken/web-www-v2/content/who-we-are/team/_index.en.md

       Security Office, the GRC department includes privacy officers, a crisis manager, and the Ethical Committee.
     members: []
-  - title: Office
-    description: Providing some sense of direction to a bunch of hackers, aka advanced cat herding.
-    members: []
   - title: Project Office
     description: The Project Office is a centralized entity within the DIVD responsible for standardizing and overseeing project management practices